This week’s blog post answers a question asked by one of the Oz Lit Teachers in our community. It focuses on all things Reading Workshop.

 - Student work time: The main point to note during both student work times is that the work the students are engaging in needs to be purposeful and focused on enhancing their literacy development (rather than purposeless and focused on enhancing behaviour management).
 This isn’t the time or place for teachers to come up with purposeless reading rotation activities or busy work in order to keep the rest of the class quiet while they run a Guided Reading group etc. This time is critical for all students’ development in reading, not just those students who happen to be conferring or part of small group instruction.
 Before assigning any task during this time, teachers should ask themselves ‘what purpose does this serve?’ and ‘is this aligned to the Learning Intention and Success Criteria for this lesson?’
 For more information and guidance in developing purposeful learning experiences I recommend the book “What are the Rest of my Kids Doing?”
 Fostering Independence in the K-2 Reading Workshop by Lindsey Moses.

 - Small group instruction during student work time: In their bid to have 100% consistency across classes, some schools mandate that teachers must engage in a specific number of Guided Reading groups during the Reading Workshop.
 This approach is not recommended because it is not responsive to the needs of the students in the class.
 Guided Reading is a teaching practice that serves a specific purpose- it is not a one size fits all form of instruction.
 Some students would be better served through engagement in a strategy group or reciprocal teaching or even a literature circle.
 The decision around which teaching practice to engage in during the student work times should be decided by the teacher and based on their assessment of the needs of the students in their class.
 (Note: This approach does require deep content knowledge of each of the available teaching practices.
 Teachers need to know what the different practices are and when they should be used.
-See Victoria’s Literacy Teaching Toolkit website for more information on each of these teaching practices).
+(For more on this, see related blog post: Why Guided Reading shouldn’t be mandated in schools).

 - The structure: Don’t be a slave to the structure!
 If teachers can clearly see that their students need more time in the minilesson or they need to pull up early on the student work time, they shouldn’t don’t be afraid to modify the lesson to be responsive to the needs of their students.
 Teachers can make the first student work time “You do it together” and the second student work time “You do it alone.”
 This is a framework that needs teacher professional judgement and formative assessment added to it to make it most successful!